gradle/gradle/design-docs/managed-component-model.md

 - Each internal view must be an interface.
 The interface does not need to extend the public type.
 - For this story, the default implementation must implement each of the internal view types.
 Fail at registration if this is not the case.
-- Internal view type can be used with `BinarySpecContainer` methods that filter components by type, eg can do:
+- Internal view type can be used with `BinarySpecContainer` methods that filter binaries by type, eg can do:

         components {
             myComponent {
                 binaries.withType(MyTypeInternal) { ... }
             }
         }

 - Internal view type can be used top-level `BinaryContainer`, eg can do `binaries { withType(MyTypeInternal) { ... } }`.
 - Rule subjects of type `ModelMap<>` can be used to refer to child nodes of `binaries` by an internal view.